Martin-Mok-Tin-Kui/100-days-of-code-start-at-5-15-2020/log.md

 Found out how to check for empty object by JSON.stringify(item) === '{}' or Object.keys(obj).length === 0.

 **Thoughts**:
 React change the tranditional DOM selection and manipulation in vanilla javascript by state handling in each components and div replacement as well as inserting JSON data so easy by JSX.
-I found out that if I want to add a marker to google map and show it on one component, I have to open a billing account to use the google map api.
+Also, I found out that if I want to add a marker to google map and show it on one component, I have to open a billing account to use the google map api.
 Google should provide a free testing key with limitation so that I won't afarid of being charged when I forget to shutdown the website after testhttps://reactjs.org/docs/faq-internals.html

 **Link to work**
 1. [moovup-web-test-app](https://github.com/Martin-Mok-Tin-Kui/moovup-web-test-app)